1. Create Account

 • Accidental – when you unintentionally copy or paraphrase someone's work without proper citation.

-When entering a U.S. university, you need to understand that professors will not tolerate dishonest efforts of their students.
+When entering a U.S. university, you need to understand that professors will not tolerate the dishonest efforts of their students.
 American educational institutions support and promote academic honesty, which means that all forms of plagiarism and cheating are highly prohibited and lead to penalties.

 When applying to colleges and universities in the USA, make sure to read their policies regarding plagiarism and other controversial issues.
 If you don't understand them, ask your professor to explain the policies in detail and assist you before a problem arises.

-Failing grades, suspension or expulsion are the most obvious consequences, but there are other consequences:
+Failing grades, suspension, or expulsion are the most obvious consequences, but there are other consequences:

 • You will tarnish your reputation.